 NOUS ETUDIONS

 Nous Etudions is a minimalist Argentine brand launched by Romina Cardillo in 2014.
-After graduating from Universidad Argentina de la Empresa this Argentine-born fashion designer founded the first vegan label in Argentina before creating Nous Etudions, which international Milan Fashion Week as part of Vogue ItaliaYoox’s ‘Next Green Talents’ scouting program in 2018.
-This sustainable, fully vegan brand is defined by deconstructed tailoring, oversize proportions, a monochromatic color spectrum, gender-fluid approach, functional designs and handcrafted textiles. uses a unique biotextile from kombucha and other exclusive materials developed with Franco Nencini.
-The S/S20 collection is inspired by the snowy landscapes of Argentine Antarctic, featuring crystalline white puffer coats, graphic petal jackets and blazers from paper-like wrinkled fabric reminiscent of the cracked surfaces of mountaintop glaciers and icebergs.
-The brand is sold online through own website, Yoox and HLorenzo.
+After graduating from Universidad Argentina de la Empresa this Argentine-born fashion designer founded Group 134, the first vegan label in Argentina, before creating Nous Etudions, which made its international debut at Milan Fashion Week as part of Vogue Italia/Yoox’s ‘Next Green Talents’ scouting program in 2018.
+This sustainable, fully vegan brand is defined by deconstructed tailoring, oversize proportions, a monochromatic color spectrum, gender-fluid approach, functional designs and handcrafted textiles.
+It uses a unique biotextile from kombucha and other exclusive materials developed together with Franco Nencini.
+The S/S20 collection is inspired by the snowy landscapes of Argentine Antarctica, featuring crystalline white puffer coats, graphic rose petal jackets and blazers from paper-like, wrinkled fabric reminiscent of the cracked surfaces of mountaintop glaciers and icebergs.
+The brand is sold online through its own website, Yoox and HLorenzo.

 www.nousetudions.com